Guidelines

 Priorities

-- Top consideration will be given to exhibition ideas with well-defined themes, learning objectives, potential for community and curricular impact, and which prioritize inclusion.
+• Top consideration will be given to exhibition ideas with well-defined themes, learning objectives, and potential for community and curricular impact that showcase collections from the University of Iowa Libraries.

 Audience